mlan/docker-asterisk/src/websms/doc/websms.md

 Asterisk supports [SIMPLE](wikipedia.org/wiki/SIMPLE_(instant_messaging_protocol)) natively.
 Still many [Internet Telephony Service Providers](wikipedia.org/wiki/Internet_telephony_service_provider) (ITSP) does not offer SIMPLE but instead sends and receives SMS using a web [API](https://en.wikipedia.org/wiki/Application_programming_interface) based on [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) requests.
 This leaves Asterisk without a mechanisms to exchange SMS externally.

-The WebSMS service bridges this imitation, with the help of two components.
+The WebSMS service bridges this limitation, with the help of two components.
 One, `websmsd`, waits for incoming SMS to be sent from your ITSP and once received, forward it to Asterisk.
 The other, `websms`, is used by Asterisk to send outgoing SMS to your ITSP.

 ## Operation

 Asterisk natively handles SMS in between soft-phones using  the [SIMPLE](wikipedia.org/wiki/SIMPLE_(instant_messaging_protocol)) protocol.
-When SMS is sent out to your ITSP Asterisk uses an utility, `websms`, to send a HTTP [POST](https://en.wikipedia.org/wiki/POST_(HTTP)) request, containing the extension number, caller id and the message text, to the ITSP web [API](https://en.wikipedia.org/wiki/Application_programming_interface).
+When SMS is sent out to your ITSP Asterisk it uses an utility, `websms`, to send a HTTP [POST](https://en.wikipedia.org/wiki/POST_(HTTP)) request, containing the extension number, caller id and the message text, to the ITSP web [API](https://en.wikipedia.org/wiki/Application_programming_interface).
 Normally this request need to be authenticated using credentials provided by the ITSP.

 The `websmsd` client listens for HTTP POST request which your ITSP will issue when there is an incoming SMS.
 The request includes the extension number, caller id and the message text.
 Once received, this message is placed in the Asterisk call queue, using a [call file](https://wiki.asterisk.org/wiki/display/AST/Asterisk+Call+FIles).
 Asterisk will pick up the queued message and forward it to the relevant soft-phone using the SIMPLE protocol.
 For this to work you need to provide your ITSP with the URL to the `websmsd` client.